 After adding up the base amount and any additional amount for your children, you then need to determine if your recovery rebate credit is reduced because of your income.
-Your credit will be reduced – possibly to zero – if you select the single, married filing separately, or a qualifying widow(er) filing status and have an adjusted gross income (AGI) above $75,000 on your 2020 tax return.
+Your credit will be reduced – possibly to zero – if you file as a single taxpayer and have an adjusted gross income (AGI) above $75,000 on your 2020 tax return.
 If you file a joint return with your spouse, your credit will start to shrink if your 2020 AGI is over $150,000.
 For people who claim the head-of-household filing status, the tax credit is reduced if your AGI tops $112,500.
 For every $20 you're over the applicable threshold, your recovery rebate credit is reduced by $1.

 Finally, after the credit is reduced (if necessary), you need to subtract the total first- and second-round stimulus check payments you received from the credit amount.
 The IRS should have sent you a notice after it sent you a stimulus check – Notice 1444 for first-round payments and Notice 1444-B after second-round payments.
 You can find the proper amount to subtract on these notices.

 You report the final amount on Line 30 of your 2020 federal income tax return (Form 1040 or Form 1040-SR).
 The recovery rebate credit is a "refundable" credit, which means you'll get tax refund if the credit is larger than the tax that you would otherwise have to pay. ("Non-refundable" credits will only take your tax bill down to zero – they won't trigger a refund even if they're more than the amount you owe.)